actonlang/www.acton-lang.org/content/install/index.md

 Acton is available for Linux and Mac OS X.

 The platforms listed here are for developing with Acton.
-The final binary executable produced from compiling an `.act` can run on other platforms, for example Ubuntu 18.04 and can be made to run on even older systems through static linking, see https://www.acton-lang.org/learn/acton-by-example/compilation.html
+The final binary executable produced from compiling an `.act` can run on other platforms, for example Ubuntu 18.04 and can be made to run on even older systems through static linking, see [Acton by Example: compilation](https://www.acton-lang.org/learn/acton-by-example/compilation.html)

 # Debian / Ubuntu